sky-uk/kafka-configurator/README.md

 Command line tool to create and update Kafka topics based on the provided configuration.

-This software is meant to be used as a tool for automatically creating topics and updating their parameters.
+This software can be used as one of two ways:

+ - As a standalone tool for automatically creating topics and updating their parameters.
 It reads a YAML description of the desired setup, compares it with the current state and alters the topics that are different.

+ - As a dependency that can be added to your code-base as a library that allows you to manage kafka-topics within your application.

+## Usage as a standalone program
-## Download
+### Download

 #### Binary archive